 Compare that to firearms violations of concealed handgun permit holders in Florida.
-Between October 1, 1987 and January 31, 2011, there were 168 revocations for firearms related violations in Florida (after January 31, 2011 Florida stopped breaking out the firearms related violations by themselves).
+Between October 1, 1987 and January 31, 2011, there were 168 revocations for firearms related violations in Florida (after January 31, 2011, Florida stopped breaking out the firearms related violations by themselves).
 Over that period of time permits were issued to over 2 million permit holders.
 168/2 million = 0.008%.
-Texas and Michigan show very similar rates of revocations of thousandths of a percentage point for firearms related violations.
+For Texas for 2015, the rate was about 24/1 million = 0.0024%.
+Michigan shows very similar rates of revocations of thousandths of a percentage point for firearms related violations.

 Over the last 38 months, only four permit holders have had their permit revoked for a firearms related violation — an annual revocation rate of 0.0003%. . . .